-- (4) Mr. Burtch has sole voting and dispositive power over these shares, which may be acquired by Mr. Burtch pursuant to currently exercisable non-qualified stock options granted to him by the Company. - (5) Mr. Gagner has sole voting and dispositive power over these shares, which include 30,000 shares that may be acquired by Mr. Gagner pursuant to currently exercisable non-qualified stock options granted to him by the Company. - (6) See footnotes (3), (4), and (6) of the table under "Security Ownership of Certain Beneficial Owners" for a description of the amount and nature of the shares beneficially owned by B. Golsen, including shares he has the right to acquire within sixty (60) days. - (7) See footnotes (3), (4), and (6) of the table under "Security Ownership of Certain Beneficial Owners" for a description of the amount and nature of the shares beneficially owned by J. Golsen, including the shares he has the right to acquire within sixty (60) days. - (8) The amount shown includes 133,000 shares that Mr. Goss has the right to acquire within sixty (60) days pursuant to options granted under the Company's stock option plans.
-Mr. Goss has the sole voting and dispositive power over these shares. - (9) The amount includes (i) 40,000 shares that Mr. Ille may purchase pursuant to currently exercisable non-qualified stock options, over which Mr. Ille has the sole voting and dispositive power, and (ii) 50,000 shares owned of record by Mr. Ille's wife. - (10) This amount includes (i) 432 shares of Common Stock that Mr. Munson has the right to acquire upon conversion of 100 shares of non-voting Series 2 Preferred that he beneficially owns, and (ii) 30,000 shares that Mr. Munson may purchase pursuant to currently exercisable non-qualified stock options, over which Mr. Munson has the sole voting and dispositive power. - (11) Mr. Rhodes has sole voting and dispositive power over these shares, which include 30,000 shares that may be acquired by Mr. Rhodes pursuant to currently exercisable non-qualified stock options granted to him by the Company. - (12) Dr. Shaffer has the sole voting and dispositive power over these shares, which include 40,000 shares that Dr. Shaffer may purchase pursuant to currently exercisable non-qualified stock options and 4,329 shares that Dr. Shaffer has the right to acquire upon conversion of 1,000 shares of Series 2 Preferred owned by Dr. Shaffer.
-This amount also includes 10,000 shares owned by Dr. Shaffer's wife. - (13) Mr. Shelby has the sole voting and dispositive power over these shares, which include 133,000 shares that Mr. Shelby has the right to acquire within sixty (60) days pursuant to options granted under the Company's stock option plans and 15,151 shares that Mr. Shelby has the right to acquire upon conversion of 3,500 shares of Series 2 Preferred owned by Mr. Shelby.
+(4) Mr. Burtch has sole voting and dispositive power over these shares, which may be acquired by Mr. Burtch

-(14) The amount shown includes 1,140,000 shares of Common Stock that executive officers, directors, or entities controlled by executive officers and directors of the Company have the right to acquire within sixty (60) days.
+- pursuant to currently exercisable non-qualified stock options granted to him by the Company. - (5) Amount includes 14,700 shares of Common Stock and 31,104 shares of Common Stock that Mr. Donovan has the right to acquire upon conversion of 7,200 shares of Series 2 Preferred that he beneficially owns. - (6) This amount is 432 shares of Common Stock that Dr. Ford has the right to acquire upon conversion of 100 shares of Series 2 Preferred that he beneficially owns. - (7) See footnotes (3), (4), and (6) of the table under "Security Ownership of Certain Beneficial Owners" of this item for a description of the amount and nature of the shares beneficially owned by B. Golsen, including shares he has the right to acquire within sixty (60) days. - (8) See footnotes (3), (4), and (6) of the table under "Security Ownership of Certain Beneficial Owners" of this item for a description of the amount and nature of the shares beneficially owned by J. Golsen, including the shares he has the right to acquire within sixty (60) days. - (9) The amount shown includes 155,000 shares that Mr. Goss has the right to acquire within sixty (60) days pursuant to options granted under the Company's stock option plans.
+Mr. Goss has the sole voting and dispositive power over these shares. - (10) The amount includes (i) 30,000 shares that Mr. Ille may purchase pursuant to currently exercisable non-qualified stock options, over which Mr. Ille has the sole voting and dispositive power, and (ii) 50,000 shares owned of record by Mr. Ille's wife. - (11) This amount includes (i) 432 shares of Common Stock that Mr. Munson has the right to acquire upon conversion of 100 shares of Series 2 Preferred that he beneficially owns, and (ii) 30,000 shares that Mr. Munson may purchase pursuant to currently exercisable non-qualified stock options, over which Mr. Munson has the sole voting and dispositive power. - (12) Mr. Rhodes has sole voting and dispositive power over these shares, which include 30,000 shares that may be acquired by Mr. Rhodes pursuant to currently exercisable non-qualified stock options granted to him by the Company. - (13) Mr. Shelby has the sole voting and dispositive power over these shares, which include 155,000 shares that Mr. Shelby has the right to acquire within sixty (60) days pursuant to options granted under the Company's stock option plans and 15,151 shares that Mr. Shelby has the right to acquire upon conversion of 3,500 shares of Series 2 Preferred owned by Mr. Shelby. - (14) The amount shown includes 1,037,000 shares of Common Stock that executive officers, directors, or entities controlled by executive officers and directors of the Company have the right to acquire within sixty (60) days.